 Coming This Fall … the 12th BLUE RIDGE PRIDE Pageant!

-Our titleholders have been community servants, political activists, queer artists, inspirational speakers, role models for hard work, lovers, fighters, and so much more.
-As the pageant director this year I want to help the titleholder shape their reign to their unique gifts and abilities.
-We are excited to continue a competition where drag excellence that isn’t confined to a certain style or genre of artistic gender expression.
+Our titleholders have been community servants, political activists, queer artists, inspirational speakers, role models for hard work, and so much more.
+We are excited to hold a competition where drag excellence that isn’t confined to a certain style or genre of artistic gender expression.

 Blue Ridge Pride Pageant Director